Skip to main content

 Introduction

 In our new design, colossalai.booster replaces the role of colossalai.initialize to inject features into your training components (e.g. model, optimizer, dataloader) seamlessly.
 With these new APIs, you can integrate your model with our parallelism features more friendly.
-Also calling colossalai.booster is the standard procedure before you run into your training loops.
-In the sections below, I will cover how colossalai.booster works and what we should take note of.
+Also, calling colossalai.booster is the standard procedure before you run into your training loops.
+In the sections below, we will cover how colossalai.booster works and what we should take note of.

 Plugin